 Upon completion of all the coursework and the other Department requirements, students must take a final exam.
 The exam consists of three parts: two written exams in the student’s primary branch of specialization (Greek or Latin) and a third written exam in the second branch.

-Final exams are composed on an individual basis for each student, and are coordinated to his or her fields of interest.
+Final exams are composed on an individual basis for each student, and are coordinated to their fields of interest.
 (Students will not be examined on works or topics which studied for the B.A.).

 Track B (non-research track)